Hating the Germans and other things Brits should just let go of now

 Eurovision

 Flags.
 Sequins.
 Fake tan.
 Nul points.
-It’s rubbish anyway, but Britain being hated on the continent for a list of grievances too long to relate here means we will never win.
+It’s rubbish anyway, but Britain being hated on the continent for a list of injustices too long to relate here means we will never win.
 Once we’d send Andy Abraham, Daz Sampson or Love City Groove and be ‘in’ on the joke.
 But now we just get humiliated, which isn’t a great night’s telly.

 A day in the wretched life of a Red Wall voter, by a Guardian writer